mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 date: "2022-04-15"
 ---

-This year, I decided to build my first ever homelab NAS server.
-It's a 32 TB storage server that I use to keep all of my data.
+This year, I decided to build my first ever home storage server.
+It's a 32 TB server that stores all of my personal and business data using all open-source software.

 The server itself cost $531, and I bought four disk drives for $732, bringing the total cost to $1,263.
 It's similar in price to off-the shelf storage servers, but it offers significantly more power and customizability.